composer/composer/doc/05-repositories.md

 You can configure the way the package's dist reference (which appears in the composer.lock file) is built.

-There are the following options:
+The following modes exist:
-- `null` - reference will be always null.
+- `none` - reference will be always null.
 This can help reduce lock file conflicts in the lock file but reduces clarity as to when the last update happened and whether the package is in the latest state.
 - `config` - reference is built based on a hash of the package's composer.json and repo config